What are the keys to your child’s college success? One big key is you, dad.

 Wilcox has a lot more about this, which you can read here.

-These are important insights for fathers, and today I want to take it a step further and look at how we dads can prepare our children for college life and beyond.
+These are important insights for fathers, and today let’s take it a step further and look at how we dads can prepare our children for college life and beyond.
 And this isn’t just for dads who have older teenagers.
 If your children are younger, you can begin preparing them even now.

 It isn’t difficult to think of the main issues that our kids will be dealing with during those years, and we can start teaching them and challenging them in those areas.
 We don’t need to pressure them to have their lives all mapped out by age 18, but we can instill some key values and skills that will be big benefits to them later in life.